scipopt/SCIP.jl/README.md

 [SCIP_PaPILO_jll.jl](https://github.com/JuliaBinaryWrappers/SCIP_PaPILO_jll.jl) which
 is installed automatically as a dependency.

-On Windows, the separate installation of SCIP is still mandatory.

-Under Julia 1.3 or more recent, you can use this default installation:
+On Windows, the separate installation of SCIP is still mandatory, otherwise, you can use this default installation:

 ```julia
 pkg> add SCIP